 Content to Consider Removing:

-- Placeholder pages with minimal content
+- Placeholder pages with barely any text

 - Category pages with no real content